-Two investors lead race for Versace minority stake: sources
+Two investors lead race for Versace minority stake - sources

-MILAN (Reuters) - An Italian state-backed fund and private equity firm CCMP Capital are the leading candidates to buy a stake in fashion house Versace, sources familiar with the matter said.
+MILAN, Dec 13 (Reuters) - An Italian state-backed fund and private equity firm CCMP Capital are the leading candidates to buy a stake in fashion house Versace, sources familiar with the matter said.

 The Italian luxury goods group is selling a stake of around 20 percent ahead of a possible stock market listing in three to five years, with the aim of raising funds to open more shops internationally and develop its clothing and accessories ranges.